jkyu/bizarro_tetris/README.md

 - making a new outer list that excludes cleared row, e.g., by slicing and then concatenating to remove the cleared row.
 This incurs the cost of traversing all rows to build a new list and the memory cost of allocating all rows to the new outer list.
 - moving the tetris stack one unit down, which incurs the cost modifying all of the rows above the cleared row.
 This gets worse if the cleared row is lower in the tetris stack.

 Compared to the linked list solution, the array-based solution takes a hit in memory or grid traversal (or both) when removing a cleared line.
 In all fairness, these drawbacks would not be noticeable because of the small scale of this problem, where the stack height is not expected to exceed 100 rows and the grid width is fixed to 10 columns.
 Additionally, while frequent removal of low rows would be common in a standard tetris game (e.g., ["n-wide" combo setups](https://harddrop.com/wiki/Combo_Setups) or the stacking strategy of leaving one column open for 4-line clears with the vertical I-block), it became clear after a few examples that most cleared lines in this simplified tetris version come near the top of the stack since blocks cannot be rotated.
 This reduces the savings afforded by the doubly linked list design (though row removals are still constant memory!).
+Due to a bookkeeping problem (discussed below) the linked list and array-based solutions will have the same worst case `O(row*column)` computational scaling when a row is cleared, but the linked list implementation could have better average case performance when low rows are frequently removed.

 The doubly linked list solution does come with some drawbacks.
 The most obvious is the added complexity of the implementation, especially with the bookkeeping required to maintain an index of the "visible rows."
 A "visible row" refers to a row that I could see if I looked straight down into the tetris stack from the top.
 These are the rows that are candidates for collisions with newly spawned tetris blocks.